changla-pass

 Travel Tips for Chang la Pass

-• Stay Hydrated and Acclimatize: With Changla Pass height reaching around 17,586 ft, acclimatization is crucial.
-Spend a couple of days in Leh before your visit, drink plenty of water, and avoid alcohol to prevent altitude sickness.
+• Stay Hydrated: Spend a couple of days in Leh prior to your visit, carry drinking water, and avoid alcohol to prevent acute mountain sickness.

-• Carry Essential Medicines: Pack altitude sickness medicines like Diamox, motion sickness tablets, and a basic first aid kit.
+• Carry Essential Medicines: You must carry altitude sickness medicine such as Diamox, motion sickness medicine, and a basic first aid kit.
 Oxygen cans are also helpful, especially for senior citizens or children.

 • Fuel Up in Karu: There are no fuel stations at or near Chang La, so make sure to top up your tank at Karu village before starting the ascent.

-• Expect No Network: Mobile networks, including major providers, usually don’t work at the top.
+• Expect No Network: Mobile networks, including major providers, usually don’t work at Changla Pass Ladakh.
 Let your loved ones know in advance and download offline maps for navigation.

 • Drive Carefully: The road to Chang La is narrow, winding, and sometimes slippery due to snow or ice.
 Whether you’re self-driving or on a Ladakh bike tour, drive slowly and cautiously.